Arthur Hill

 Trend Signals and Trailing Stop Examples using XLF and SOXX

 Chartists considering a trend-following strategy can use the Trend Composite to identify trend signals and then turn to the ATR Trailing Stop for an exit strategy.
-A bearish Trend Composite signal could also be used as an exit strategy, but these signals usually trigger later than the ATR Trailing Stop...
+A bearish Trend Composite signal could also be used as an exit strategy, but these signals usually trigger later than the ATR Trailing...
 READ MORE

 MEMBERS ONLY